 This project seeks to generate positive changes in environmental habits of dwellers in the island of Tierra Bomba in order to improve their quality of life and help ward off plastic pollution at sea.
 How?
-By empowering local organizations, strengthening environmental education, providing technical assistance for the implementation of "sustainable actions" leading to better use of resources, conservation of ecosystems and biodiversity, better residue management, separation at source and recycling
+By empowering local organizations, strengthening environmental education, providing technical assistance for the implementation of "sustainable actions" leading to better use of resources, conservation of ecosystems and biodiversity, reforestation, better residue management and recycling.

 The island of Tierra Bomba is located 7 minutes away by boat from Cartagena, the most touristically visited city in Colombia.
 However, its people lack the essential services of water, sewage systems and a dock.
 Their trash and residues when not well disposed of, always end up at sea and in the Bay of Cartagena.
 Increasing tourism, lack of proper education and opportunities and poor residue management practices are a problem for the Bay and all dwellers.
 Visibilization is key to end pollution!